OmkarKirpan/pptxTrans/services/pptx-processor/memory-bank/progress.md

 - Better compatibility with LibreOffice SVG output
 - Enhanced coordinate calculations

-### ✅ **UNO API Multi-Slide Solution**
-- Solved fundamental LibreOffice limitation of first-slide-only export
-- Implemented UNO API bridge to unoserver for individual slide processing
+### ✅ **UNO API Multi-Slide Solution**: Solved fundamental LibreOffice limitation of first-slide-only export by implementing a dual-strategy SVG generation (`svg_generator.py`) that uses the UNO API as its primary approach and falls back to batch processing for reliability.
-- Achieved 100% success rate for multi-slide presentations
-- Added fallback mechanism to original LibreOffice approach

 ### ✅ **Cross-Reference Validation**
 - Validated extracted coordinates against LibreOffice SVG output